-Step 3: Consider attending a student orientation session
+Step 3: Complete EFSC's student orientation online system.

 Orientation is mandatory for non-degree students who have not earned an associate degree or higher, first time students and transfer students, and is recommended for all students.
 It’s an introduction to life at Eastern Florida.
 Access online orientation through the myEFSC Portal with your B-Number and PIN.
 Once logged in, click the Student Orientation/Titan Preview icon to begin the orientation.

 Step 4: Enroll for courses, pay your fees, get your Student ID card, parking decal & books.